bbauska/zombiePolitics/README.md

 public spheres where viable public analyses can take place.
-This is a new register and expression of cruelty for the American empire because it now defines itselfunapolo­ getically and with great arrogance through its exercise of what could be appropri­ ately called radical evil.
+This is a new register and expression of cruelty for the American empire because it now defines itselfunapolo­ getically and with great arrogance through its exercise of what could be appropri­ ately called radical evil.</p>

-Evidence of this type of psychic hardening and moral depravity extends far beyond the more recently revealed torture memos, the media’s embrace of Sarah Palin’s talk about death panels, the gleeful expressions of racism that are back in fash­ ion, the rise of hate-radio, and the triumphalist justifications for imperial power that
+<p>Evidence of this type of psychic hardening and moral depravity extends far
+beyond the more recently revealed torture memos, the media’s embrace of Sarah Palin’s talk about death panels, the gleeful expressions of racism that are back in fash­ ion, the rise of hate-radio, and the triumphalist justifications for imperial power that